Skip to main content

 Effective use of e-resources in the English classroom

 This course introduces a wide range of e-resources and their applications in promoting effective English teaching and learning in Hong Kong primary and secondary schools.
 The effective evaluation of e-resources is also included.
 Focus will be given to using e-resources to facilitate arousing students’ interest in English, integrating language skills more effectively, increasing interaction and collaboration between teachers and learners, and assisting learners in beginning to take charge of their own learning.
-The course includes how e-resources can be integrated with a variety of teaching approaches to tailor a school-based English curriculum suited to the needs of learners.
-Aims of the English curriculum, including assisting students to be more flexible, independent, motivated and engaged in their learning activities will be addressed.
+The course includes how e-resources can be integrated with a variety of teaching approaches to tailor a school-based English Language curriculum suited to the needs of learners.
+Aims of the English Language curriculum, including assisting students to be more flexible, independent, motivated and engaged in their learning activities will be addressed.
 IT resources covered in the course include a variety of websites, software, hardware tools, apps and e-books (including e-textbooks) appropriate to the learning level of both primary and secondary students.

 iii.
 Cohort 3